material-motion/material-motion/specifications/motion-family.md

 Families can be roughly categorized in two groups: delegation and composition.

-### Delegation families
+### Continuous families

-Delegates execution to an external system.
+Continuous execution via an external system.

 **Platform-specific bridge families**